odaridavid/WeatherUpdates/README.md

 *Summary*

-A simple weather app that displays the forecast for the current day.
+A weather app that displays the forecast for the current day and loads new weather data for different coordinates every 10 seconds.

 *API :* [OpenMeteo](https://open-meteo.com/)